Chart Color Schemes

 Population

-Population growth drivers in Mount Pleasant - Glenella are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Mount Pleasant - Glenella are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Mount Pleasant - Glenella's population is around 12,133 as of Nov 2025.
+Mount Pleasant - Glenella's population is around 12,133 as of November 2025.
 This reflects an increase of 575 people since the 2021 Census, which reported a population of 11,558 people.
-The change is inferred from the estimated resident population of 12,028 in June 2024 and an additional 96 validated new addresses since the Census date.
+The change is inferred from the estimated resident population of 12,028 from the ABS as of June 2024 and an additional 96 validated new addresses since the Census date.
 This level of population equates to a density ratio of 215 persons per square kilometer.
 Over the past decade, Mount Pleasant - Glenella has demonstrated resilient growth patterns with a compound annual growth rate of 0.9%, outpacing the SA3 area.
-Population growth was primarily driven by overseas migration contributing approximately 38.6% of overall population gains during recent periods.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 38.6% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits; hence proportional growth weightings in line with the ABS Greater Capital Region projections are applied for each age cohort.
-Moving forward, an above median population growth is projected for locations outside of capital cities, with the area expected to expand by 2,515 persons to 2041 based on the latest population numbers, reflecting a total increase of 19.9% over the 17 years.
+For areas not covered or years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+These state projections do not provide age category splits; hence proportional growth weightings are applied in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Moving forward with demographic trends, an above median population growth of non-metropolitan areas nationally is projected, with the area expected to grow by 2,515 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 19.9% in total over the 17 years.

 Frequently Asked Questions - Population